-Our goal at Helena Veterinary Service is to ensure your pet remains safe and comfortable during procedures requiring anesthesia.
+Our goal at Valley Veterinary Hospital of Helena is to ensure your pet remains safe and comfortable during procedures requiring anesthesia.
 We understand how concerned you may be about putting your pet to sleep and will explain the process of administering anesthesia and what to expect from your pet's recovery.

 To learn more about Safety First Anesthesia or to schedule an appointment with your Helena MT vet, call (406) 442-6450 today.